Warhammer 40,000 comics: Ongoing

 An ongoing series of Warhammer 40,000 started publishing in October 2016.
 Will of Iron was the first four-issue story-arc.
 In addition, a zero issue was published that preceded the story.
 It was followed by a four-issue storyline titled Revelations and a four-issue arc titled Fallen.

 Dawn of War III

 In May 2017, a four-issue limited series titled Warhammer 40,000: Dawn of War III, and linked to an RTS video game of the same name, started publishing.

 Deathwatch

-A new four-issue series began in 2018, called Warhammer 40,000: Deathwatch with the first issue released on May 9th and the collected edition in December of that year.
+A new four-issue series began in 2018, called Warhammer 40,000: Deathwatch with the first issue released on May 9 and the collected edition in December of that year.

 Marvel Comics

 In 2019, it was announced that Marvel had partnered with Games Workshop to publish Warhammer 40,000 comics.
 Marvel's first Warhammer 40,000 comic was the limited series Marneus Calgar, which was written by Kieron Gillen and illustrated by Jacen Burrows.
-The second limited series was Sisters of Battle.
+The second limited series was Sisters of Battle written by Torunn Grønbekk and illustrated by Edgar Salazar.